yeonjisong/OCK/README.md

 Please refer to the step-by-step guidance on how to install the [requirements](https://github.com/AIS-Bonn/OCVP-object-centric-video-prediction/blob/master/assets/docs/INSTALL.md).

 ## Dataset Preparation
-All datasets should be downloaded or soft-linked to ./data/.
+All datasets should be downloaded or soft-linked to the ./data/ directory.

 **OBJ3D**: This dataset is adopted from [G-SWM](https://github.com/zhixuan-lin/G-SWM#datasets).
 Download it manually from the [Google drive](https://drive.google.com/file/d/1XSLW3qBtcxxvV-5oiRruVTlDlQ_Yatzm/view), or use the script provided in that repo.